Steve Rayner: Early career

-Prior to his appointment at Oxford University, Steve Rayner was Professor of Environment and Public Affairs in the School of International and Public Affairs, Columbia University, where he directed the Center for Science, Technology, and Environmental Policy.
+Before his appointment at Oxford University, Steve Rayner was a Professor of Environment and Public Affairs at the School of International and Public Affairs, Columbia University, where he directed the Center for Science, Technology, and Environmental Policy.
 He also held parallel appointments as Professor of Sociology and as the Chief Social Scientist at the International Research Institute for Climate Prediction.
 Before Columbia University, he held the rank of Chief Scientist at the Pacific Northwest National Laboratory.
 Located in the Washington DC office, he led the Global Change Research Group from 1991 to 1996.
 Previously, he was Deputy Director of the Global Environmental Studies Center at Oak Ridge National Laboratory where he was responsible for research in Policy, Energy and Human Systems.
 Throughout this period he also held visiting or adjunct appointments at Cornell University, Virginia Tech, Boston University and the University of Tennessee.